Ada Beans

 Then, two functions are available to convert the enum value into an Object

-or convert back the Object
+or convert back the Object in the enum value:

 Color : Object := Color_Enum.To_Object (BLUE);